-RHEOLASER Master has been designed to monitor evolution of the rheological properties, such as viscoelasticity change versus ageing time, or sol-gel transition with high precision thanks to the Time Cure Superposition method.
+RHEOLASER Master has been designed to monitor the evolution of the rheological properties, such as viscoelasticity change versus aging time, or sol-gel transition with high precision thanks to the Time Cure Superposition method.
 MS-DWS technology provides high sensitivity to the smallest structure change with no contact and easy sample handling method.

 Multi-sample analysis at rest

-Up to 6 samples can be loaded into a disposable glass cells (4 or 20mL) and compared simultaneously.
+Up to 6 samples can be loaded into a disposable glass cell (4 or 20mL) and compared simultaneously.
 This optical technique assures no intervention or stress during the measurement and allows to study fragile and weak structures over a long period of time.

 Microrheology structure analysis